hexanal/fredmercy-blog/LOG.md

 ## future...

 * check out source code for a few projects, just to get a feel of how motherfuckers out there handle that stuff?

+* how about...?
+    - api endpoints, dynamic, to build JSONs
+        - on a per-page basis?
+    - use the same base functions/api to build out the static website

 * modal z-index management
     - keep track of which are open